-Flag each author name and address with a matching superscripted number, and add an asterisk for the corresponding author.
-Author addresses should be full mailing addresses, including zip or postal codes.

-Include a brief Abstract for your article, generally with no more than 120 words.

-Include a brief Acknowledgments section to thank those who significantly helped with or supported the research.
+- Flag each author name and address with a matching superscripted number, and add an asterisk for the corresponding author.
+Author addresses should be full mailing addresses, including zip or postal codes. - Include a brief Abstract for your article, generally with no more than 120 words. - Include a brief Acknowledgments section to thank those who significantly helped you with your manuscripts.